Amrik Singh: Anti-tobacco march

 This issue of banning tobacco in and other improvements to Amritsar also put leeway to get the Sikh issues to mainstream politics.
 In May 1981 The AISSF alongside Dal Khalsa put forth to pass the bill of banning tobacco in the city of Amritsar, tobacco is forbidden in Sikhism, this bill was originally introduced in 1977 by the Akali Dal for the 400 years founding of Amritsar celebrations.
 The AISSF gave an ultimatum to the Punjab government to ban tobacco in the city by 30 March or there would be an agitation.

 The Government of Punjab seemed to agree with the issue but they said that technically passing such a ban would be unconstitutional and therefore could not.
 Meanwhile, AISSF members forcibly started preventing merchants from selling tobacco and to add to the heat Harchand Longowal also publicly expressed his support for the ban.

-Opposition's pro-tobacco march

-On 29 May 1981 thousands of Hindus marched in Amritsar to protest against the AISSF ban for tobacco demand.
-They carried sticks with lit cigarettes through the Amritsar bazaar, attacking Sikhs along the way and yelling provocative slogans.

 Bhindranwale's march

 In response to the pro tobacco march, on 31 May 1981, the AISSF, Damdami Taksal, Dal Khalsa joined together led by Sant Jarnail Singh Bhindranwale and with over 20,000 supporters put out a procession.
 No major Akali leader participated in the march.
 The march went a route of about two and a half kilometres.
 Following the march there were eruptions of Hindu-Sikh clashes in Amritsar with the government then initiating new laws banning non-religious processions from taking place.
 These events died down once the government agreed to form a committee to discuss 'holy-city' status for Amritsar.